HACC2022/PCPLUG/README.md

 ***Wiki*** is the Hawaiian word for quick or fast, and **WikiWikiLink** aims to be the number one quick and fast link compressor.

 ## Live Test Deployment
-A live deployment can be access at the time of this commit.
+A live deployment can be accessed at the time of this commit.
 For security reasons, [credentials for this application demo are provided here](https://cl1p.net/uqzrcoawcreek) and may expire after 30 days.

 Link Manager (Budibase): [edit.hacc.ga/app/wikiwikilink](https://edit.hacc.ga/app/wikiwikilink)